-- The Russia/Belarus FDP Rule asserts BIS export licensing jurisdiction over items manufactured wholly outside of the United States, when the items are either: (1) the direct product of US-origin software or technology listed in ECCN categories 3-9; or (2) manufactured by plants or major components of plants which are themselves the direct product of such software or technology.
+- The Russia/Belarus FDP Rule asserts BIS export licensing jurisdiction over items manufactured wholly outside of the United States, when the items are either: (1) the direct product of US-origin software or technology listed in any ECCN; or (2) manufactured by plants or major components of plants which are themselves the direct product of such software or technology.
 Such foreign produced items which would be classified as EAR99 are excluded.
-The Russia/Belarus FDP Rule applies to transactions in which the parties know, or have reason to know, a foreign-produced item meeting the above direct product criteria is ultimately destined for Russia or Belarus, or will be incorporated into or used for production/development of parts, components, or equipment that is ultimately destined for Russia or Belarus.
+The Russia/Belarus FDP Rule applies to transactions in which the parties know, or have reason to know, a foreignproduced item meeting the above direct product criteria is ultimately destined for Russia or Belarus, or will be incorporated into or used for production/development of parts, components, or equipment that is ultimately destined for Russia or Belarus.
 These transactions will require a BIS license, and the applications will be subject to a policy of denial.
 This is a new use of controls on foreign-produced items, and it significantly expands US export control jurisdiction over items produced outside the United States. - The newly introduced Russia/Belarus MEU FDP Rule expands the export licensing jurisdiction in a manner similar to the Russia/Belarus FDP Rule, as it renders certain items manufactured wholly outside of the United States subject to the EAR for transactions involving Russian or Belarusian entities that have been assigned a footnote 3 designation on the Entity List ("footnote 3 designated entities").
-As noted above, currently, a total of 144 entities to date have been assigned as footnote 3 designated entities.
 Unlike the Russia/Belarus FDP Rule, the Russia/Belarus-MEU FDP Rule renders foreign produced items subject to the EAR when the items are either: (1) the direct product of US-origin software or technology listed in any ECCN; or (2) manufactured by plants or major components of plants which are themselves the direct product of such software or technology.
 Further, the Russia/Belarus-MEU FDP Rule does not exclude EAR99 items - which means it could ultimately capture a much broader group of products, including "humanitarian" items such as food and medicine.
 Further, the Russia/Belarus-MEU FDP Rule applies specifically in instances involving entities carrying the footnote 3 designation.
 Generally, if there is knowledge that the foreign produced item will be used or further incorporated by a footnote 3 designated entity, or even if a footnote 3 designated entity is otherwise a party to the transaction, the transaction will be subject to the new FDP restrictions - even if conducted wholly outside of the United States, with no US person or entity involvement.